 See Ace Ltd. v.
-Capital Re Corp.
-335 for a discussion of restrictive "no shop" provisions.
+Capital Re Corp. for a discussion of restrictive "no shop" provisions.
 In Ace, which did not involve a change in control merger, the court interpreted a "no-talk" provision of a "no-shop" to permit the board to engage in continued discussions with a continuing bidder, notwithstanding the signing of a merger agreement, when not to do so was tantamount to precluding the stockholders from accepting a higher offer.
 The court wrote:

-QVC does not say that directors have no fiduciary duties when they are not in "Revlon-land." ...
-Put somewhat differently, QVC does not say that a board can, in all circumstances, continue to support a merger agreement not involving a change of control when: (1) the board negotiated a merger agreement that was tied to voting agreements ensuring consummation if the board does not terminate the agreement; (2) the board no longer believes that the merger is a good transaction for the stockholders; and (3) the board believes that another available transaction is more favorable to the stockholders.
+QVC does not say that directors have no fiduciary duties when they are not in "Revlon-land." ...Put somewhat differently, QVC does not say that a board can, in all circumstances, continue to support a merger agreement not involving a change of control when: (1) the board negotiated a merger agreement that was tied to voting agreements ensuring consummation if the board does not terminate the agreement; (2) the board no longer believes that the merger is a good transaction for the stockholders; and (3) the board believes that another available transaction is more favorable to the stockholders.
 The fact that the board has no Revlon duties does not mean that it can contractually bind itself to set idly by and allow an unfavorable and preclusive transaction to occur that its own actions have brought about.
-The logic of QVC itself casts doubts on the validity of such a contract.336 thorough discussion of these cases, see the article by Mark Morton, Michael Pittenger and Mathew Fischer entitled "Recent Delaware Law Developments Concerning No-Talk Provisions: From "Just Say No" to "Can't Say Yes," which was published in V Deal Points No. 1 (The News-Letter of the ABA Bus.
-L. S. Committee on Negotiated Acquisitions).
+The logic of QVC itself casts doubts on the validity of such a contract.

 See also Cirrus Holding v.
-Cirrus Ind.,337 in which the court wrote in denying the petition by a purchaser who had contracted to buy from a closely held issuer 61% of its equity for a preliminary
+Cirrus Ind., in which the court wrote in denying the petition by a purchaser who had contracted to buy from a closely held issuer 61% of its equity for a preliminary injunction barring the issuer from terminating the purchase agreement and accepting a better deal that did not involve a change in control: